fourstacks/nova-repeatable-fields/README.md

 ]
 ```

-By default, the input placeholder will be the same as the field `label`.
+By default, the input `placeholder` will be the same as the sub field `label`.
 However you are free to define a custom placeholder using this option that will appear instead.

 ```php
 [